lumina-desktop/lumina-docs/luminaplugins.rst

 ---------

 The JSON Menu plugin give a more advanced user the flexibility to create their own entries into the right-click menu.
 Selecting the JSON Menu plugin immediately brings up the menu configuration window, seen in :numref:`Figure %s: JSON Menu Configuration Window <luminamenuplugin5>`.

 .. _luminamenuplugin5:

 .. figure:: images/luminamenuplugin5.png
+   :scale: 100%

 This window has three fields: Visible Name, Executable, and Icon.
 The Visible Name field will define the name of the right-click menu entry.
 Executable is the path to the custom script that is to be run for the entry.
 The Icon field is optional, but is used to assign a specific icon to the custom script.

 .. _luminamenuplugin6:

 .. figure:: images/luminamenuplugin6.png
+   :scale: 100%

 :numref:`Figure %s: JSON Menu Example <luminamenuplugin6>`

 After completing the configuration window, the resultant display shows the custom script in action.
 The Visible Name appears under "Workspace 2", while the executable script has generated the menu of files and folders.

 .. _Separator: